malloyca/HarmonEQ/README.md

 ## Development Roadmap
 This project is currently in active development.
 The primary DSP functionality is implemented.
-I am currently working on designing the UI.
+Current work is on transition smoothing and UI refinements.

 ### Features intended for April 6 deadline:
 - Harmonic controls: